himanshu004/AZMLND_Capstone/README.md

 * max_concurrent_runs = 4

 ### Results
-With the above parameters, we achieved an accuracy of 0.8035, which is lesser than what we achieved in the AutoML experiment.<br>
+With the above parameters, we achieved an accuracy of 0.8035, which is lesser than what we achieved in the AutoML experiment.
+Also, the parameters of the best run can also be seen.<br>
 ![alt text](https://github.com/himanshu004/AZMLND_Capstone/blob/main/images/Screenshot%20(37).png)
 <br><br>